SuperOfficeDocs/superoffice-docs/user-guide/en/project/edit.md

 # Edit projects

 You can edit information about projects from the tabs in the project card.
-To change information that has been entered for existing projects:

 1. [!include[Go to project](includes/goto-project.md)]